 NYMPH 2d INSTAR 3d INSTAR 4th INSTAR 5th INSTAR AND ADULT

 This little tree cricket NYMPH is 3mm long from the tip of its face to the end of its body.
 It is less than 10 minutes old.
+Note the clear bump on the top of its head.
+This disappears within a few hours.
+It is similar to a human baby's Caput succedaneum.
+Fluid collects there as the embryo's head pushes on the plug (that its mother made) to get out of the stem.

 This little tree cricket has undergone a first molting and is in the 2d INSTAR stage.
 You can see tiny 'hairs' on the leaves of this Goldenrod plant -- tree crickets of all ages eat these fibers.
 This little tree cricket is eating aphids - another common meal for tree crickets.